natacha-beck/cbrain-wiki/setup-guide/Bourreau-Setup.md

 ## 3. Bourreau configuration

-Assuming that you have properly installed the Bourreau application's code, named it and made sure you can SSH to its installation location with RVM properly activated, it is now possible to configure it using the BrainPortal interface.
+Assuming that you have properly installed the Bourreau application's code and made sure you can SSH to its installation location with RVM properly activated, only one step is needed before proceeding with the configuration with the interface.
+In the directory `Bourreau/config/initializers`, find the file named `config_bourreau.rb.TEMPLATE`, copy it as `config_bourreau.rb`, edit it and give your Bourreau a simple name in the variable `CBRAIN_RAILS_APP_NAME`.
+These are the same steps you performed for the Portal side, but with a different configuration file.

+It is now possible to configure the Bourreau using the BrainPortal interface.
 Log in as admin, go back to the Server index page (click on the 'Servers' tab), and click on `Create New Server' to bring up the required form.